maskac/Robot_DDMP9/DOCS/martinS_projektova_dokumentace.md

 ####Kinect

-Later on in the development, a kinect sensor will be added to allow for functions such as object tracking and better autonnomous mod.
+Later on in the development, a kinect sensor will be added to allow for functions such as object tracking and better autonomous mod.

 ##Remote Control